 CHARLES DICKERSON III, EXECUTIVE DIRECTOR & CONDUCTOR

-Charles Dickerson (Chuck) is Founder, Executive Director and Conductor of the Inner City Youth Orchestra of Los Angeles.
-During his more than 40 years of conducting, he has directed performances of a many of the greatest orchestral and choral works throughout the United States, Europe, and Asia.
+Charles (Chuck) Dickerson is Founder, Executive Director and Conductor of the Inner City Youth Orchestra of Los Angeles.
+Over his 40 plus years of conducting, he has directed performances of many of the greatest orchestral and choral works throughout the United States, Europe, and Asia.
 He has prepared choruses for concerts with the Los Angeles Philharmonic and the Hollywood Bowl Orchestras including the Phil’s 2012 performance of the Mahler Eighth Symphony and performances of Beethoven’s Ninth Symphony with Maestro Gustavo Dudamel conducting.

 He holds a Master of Music Degree from California State University, Los Angeles with a focus on conducting, and degrees from Howard University (B.S.) and American University (J.D.).
-He has studied with Gustav Meier, Daniel Lewis, and Kenneth Kiesler.
-He also currently serves as Director of Music at Rolling Hills United Methodist Church, and he formerly served as Music Director and Conductor of the Southeast Symphony (2004-2001).
+He has studied with esteemed Conductors Gustav Meier, Daniel Lewis, and Kenneth Kiesler.
+He also currently serves as Director of Music at Rolling Hills United Methodist Church, and formerly served as Music Director and Conductor of the Southeast Symphony (2004-2011).
 He has held important public and civic leadership positions in Washington DC and Los Angeles.

 He is married, has two adult children, and is an avid baseball fan.